Already a DIA Member? Sign in. Not a member? Join.

 Scientific Senior Specialist (Risk Management), European Medicines Agency, Netherlands

 Dr Emil Andrei Cochino is a Specialist in Public Health and Health Services Management.
-He has been a scientific officer at EMA from 2009, and is working in the Human Medicines Department as a Scientific Senior Specialist (Risk Management), where he is responsible for peer-reviewing risk management plans for centrally authorised products (ATMPs and vaccines) and improving the access of ATMPs to the market by supporting the collaboration with the HTA and payers organisations.
-Furthermore, he has overseen the revision 2 update of GVP Module V – Risk Management Systems and coreRMP19 guidance.
+He has been a scientific officer at EMA from 2009, and is working in the Human Medicines Department as a Scientific Senior Specialist (Risk Management), where he is responsible for peer-reviewing risk management plans for Advanced Therapy Medicinal Products.
+Furthermore, he is overseeing the revision 3 update of GVP Module V – Risk Management Systems and is coordinating the Agency’s transparency efforts for RMPs.

 Danie du Plessis